Science

 General Chemistry Online

 Chemistry Fundamentals Program is designed to help college freshmen prepare for college-level chemistry classes.
-It reviews lessons from high school and introduces concepts that will be learned in college classes.
-Useful for both high school and college students, this site will help you master the fundamentals of chemistry.
+Reviews lessons from high school and get an introduction to concepts that will be covered in college classes.

 For biology ...

-site has a great depth of topics on human biology.
-Most topics include Web casts of related lectures, explanations, videos, and articles.
-A great feature of this site is the "Virtual Labs" section.
-You'll need to download Shockwave, but it's worth it.
-You'll get a unique perspective: for instance, in the cardiology lab you're an intern assisting a doctor in examining and diagnosing three different cardiac patients.
+site has lots of topics on human biology.
+Most topics include Web casts of related lectures, explanations, videos and articles.
+Don't miss the "Virtual Labs" section; you'll get a unique perspective.
+For instance, in the cardiology lab, you're an intern assisting a doctor in examining and diagnosing three different cardiac patients.

-, created at the University of Arizona, is an interactive resource for high school and college biology students.
-There are many well-organized subjects with explanations, illustrations, and problem sets.
-Each topic provides related links, and several of the topics are available in Portuguese, Spanish, or Italian.
+a University of Arizona Web site, is an interactive resource for high school and college biology students.
+There are many well-organized subjects with explanations, illustrations and problem sets.
+Each topic provides related links, and several of the topics are available in Portuguese, Spanish or Italian.

-Students aren't the only ones who'll find helpful resources on the Web.
-Teachers too can avail... read more»
+Students aren't the only ones who'll find helpful science resources on the Web.
+Teachers can find ... read more »

 Science News